i-am-ravi-prakash/leanrning/java/multithreading.md

 ## Introduction

 Threads are basically the lightweight and smallest unit of processing that can be managed independently by a scheduler.
 It is considered the simplest way to take advantage of multiple CPUs available in a machine.
-They share the common address space and are independent of each other.
+Threads share the common address space and are independent of each other.

 - Multithreading in Java is a process of executing multiple threads simultaneously.
 - A thread is a lightweight sub-process, the smallest unit of processing.